 If you are looking for a healthy diet in New Year, you can start with Miso Wonton Soup.
 (Photo: Guilhem Vellut)

 Who doesn’t like Thai food?
 There is just something about the perfect balance of sour, spicy, sweet and salt in its cuisine from Tom Yum Goong, Gang Massaman, Pad Thai to this small Green Papaya Salad.

 The best thing about this salad is you don’t have to cook.
 It’s easy, you just need to grate the green papaya and a few carrots and crush garlic and chilly in a bowl.
 Then you mix them with sugar, dried shrimps, lime juice, fish sauce and cherry tomatoes cut half.
 Leave them in about 10 minutes and sprinkle roasted peanuts on top and serve immediately for the best taste.
 The dish is a balance of sour, salty and sweet.
 It’s nothing but tempting.

 Kachumber is a great, healthy salad comes from India.
-The salad has bright, beautiful color with tomatoes, cucumber, onions, adding flavor with cilantro, mint and little green chilies.
+The salad has a bright, beautiful colour with tomatoes, cucumber, onions, adding flavour with cilantro, mint and little green chillies.
 To make Kachumber better, you run the onion under cold water for 10 seconds and use a bit of salt on the tomatoes to let them drain.
 The dish makes a great accompaniment to a New Year dinner.
 Don’t wait to discover.

 Vietnamese Mango Salad with Shrimp